 Although there are many factors contributing to the global epidemic, it appears that Alzheimer’s and Parkinson’s disease are as infectious as Creutzfeldt-Jakob disease.
 There’s no evidence to the contrary.

 The most common forms of neurodegenerative disease include Alzheimer’s, Parkinson’s, ALS and Creutzfeldt-Jakob disease–the most aggressive and infectious of them all.
 According to Nobel Prize Laureate Stanley Prusiner, they are all part of the same disease spectrum—prion disease.
 It’s also known as transmissible spongiform encephalopathy (TSE).
 The operative word is transmissible.

 Death rates from heart disease, cancer and other leading causes of death are steady, if not dropping in most countries, due to advances in nutrition, medicine and disease management.
 Neurodegenerative disease is the one glaring exception.
 It’s spreading exponentially.
-In the U.S., for example, deaths attributed to Alzheimer’s increased 71 percent from 2000 to 2013, while those attributed to heart disease decreased 14 percent.
+In the U.S., for example, deaths attributed to Alzheimer’s disease increased 71 percent from 2000 to 2013, while those attributed to heart disease decreased 14 percent.

 These regional variations indicate that the death rate from Alzheimer’s disease is not random, but one influenced by environmental and/or dietary factors.
 Regional spikes also reflect the infective nature of Alzheimer’s disease and other forms of prion disease once they have a foothold within a population.
 Please visit our tab The Truth for a more thorough explanation.

 Alzheimer’s disease and other forms of prion disease all are transmissible.
 Family members and other caregivers are risking their lives without any guidance or precautions.
 They all should take the same precautions as with a patient who has Creutzfeldt-Jakob disease (CJD)–the most lethal prion disease known to humans.
 It’s highly contagious and extremely fatal in all cases.

 Prions are unstoppable.
 The pathogen spreads through the bodily fluids and cell tissue of its victims.
 The blood, saliva, mucus, milk, urine and feces of victims are infectious.
 Once unleashed on the environment, they remain infectious.
 Wastewater treatment plants can’t neutralize them.